Watercolor Painting: The Soft Art of Coming Back to Yourself

 When Color Becomes Language

+To witness your emotions without silencing them and to finally let them spill without shame is something all of us really need a little more of.
 The paper becomes a place where nothing has to make sense…only feel true.

 watercolor colors on a beige canvas